 Male breast cancer is a rare cancer that forms in the breast tissue of men.
-Though breast cancer is most commonly thought of as a woman's disease, male breast cancer does occur.
+Though breast cancer is most commonly thought of as a disease that affects women, breast cancer does occur in men.

 Male breast cancer is most common in older men, though it can occur at any age.